justcore69/UnityTilemapMask/README.md

 # UnityTilemapMask
-The component that is mask.
+The mask component.
 Works the same as SpriteMask, but used for tilemaps.

 ### How to use